Sound Card Interface with Tone Keyer

 On SSTV, voice transmission alternates with sound-card-generated data.
 In this design, the second set of poles on the double-pole double-throw PTT relay disconnect the mic and connect the soundcard output, whenever a computer-generated tone is detected.

 Many current transceivers have an 8-pin Mic jack with fixed low-level receive audio on one of its pins, and 8 volts DC (intended to power illuminated touch-tone mics) on another.
 Some of the models with this type of connection include the Kenwood TS-450, TS-690, TM-221, TM-421, TM-731 (when the modular-to-8-pin adapter is used) and the Yaesu FT-100 and FT-1500, etc. I have added the receive audio connection to radios that didn't originally have it such as the TS-50, TM-211, TM-411, TS-711 and 811 VHF/UHF allmodes, etc. (On these radios, the mic jack pin that carries RX audio on newer models was unused).
 Normally, I pick up the hot end of the receiver volume control pot and connect it to this pin [ Fortunately, even on the latest radios, Kenwood seems to continue to use classic analog volume control pots instead of a digitally controlled attenuator ] to provide a fixed-level output that is typically 50-100mV.
 This level is a perfect match for the usual sound-card line-level input.

-The following diagrams show three versions of this interface.
+The following diagrams show four versions of this interface.

 Diagram 1 below is a modification of the design using discrete transistors shown in the help system of K0HEO's WinPix32 soundcard SSTV software.
 Changes include substituting an NPN transistor for the original PNP (so it can work on a positive power supply), and having the power-MOSFET keying line activate a DPDT relay (instead of keying the radio directly).